-5.2.
-Dutch data in terms of the OSPAR EcoQO metric
+5.3 Dutch data in terms of the OSPAR EcoOO metric

-ICES working groups (eg ICES-WGSE 2001, 2003), followed by OSPAR (2008, 2009), have initiated the approach in which the EcoQO metric for marine litter is expressed in terms of a percentage of birds exceeding a critical value of plastic in the stomach.
+ICES working groups (e.g. ICES-WGSE 2001, 2003), followed by OSPAR (2008, 2009), have initiated the approach in which the EcoQO metric for marine litter is expressed in terms of a percentage of birds exceeding a critical value of plastic in the stomach.
 At first sight, one might argue that it would be easier to use an EcoQO definition based on for example only the average mass of plastics.
-However, whether intentional or not, the 'percentage above critical value' definition represents a sort of simplified procedure that avoids the mathematical problems caused by a few excessive stomach contents distorting comparative analyses.
-In the testing procedures and calculations of geometric means, such problems are overcome by logarithmic transformation of data.
+However, whether intentional or not, the 'percentage above critical value' definition represents a simplified procedure to avoid the mathematical problems caused by a few excessive stomach contents that distort comparative analyses.
+In the statistical testing procedures and calculations of geometric means, such problems are overcome by logarithmic transformation of data.
 And although this is a standard statistical procedure, it is not always easily conveyed to the general public, and differences between arithmetic averages versus geometric means can be confusing.
 The EcoQO metric avoids such problems by using classes of birds in which the exceptional stomach contents lose their influence.
-Currently, the target for acceptable ecological quality has been defined as the situation in which

-"less than 10% of northern fulmars (Fulmarus glacialis) have more than 0.1 gram plastic particles in the stomach in samples of 50 to 100 beach-washed fulmars from each of 4 to 5 different areas of the North Sea over a period of at least 5 years".
+Currently, the target for acceptable ecological quality has been defined as the situation in which "less than 10% of Northern Fulmars (Fulmarus glacialis) have more than 0.1 gram plastic particles in the stomach in samples of 50 to 100 beach-washed fulmars from each of 4 to 5 different areas of the North Sea over a period of at least 5 years".

-So in such a definition an excessive stomach content of e.g. 10 gram of plastic does not change the metric compared to the situation in which that bird would have had for example only 0.2 g in its stomach.
-Using the same data as in earlier sections of this report, Fig. 5 shows the time trends in the 5-year average EcoQO performance of fulmars found in the Netherlands.
-With the Y-axis scaled to a 100% range (Fig. 5A), the distance from the 10% EcoQO target set by OSPAR is strongly visualised and emphasizes the need for further improvement.
-However, at that scale of the axis the graph insufficiently shows the smaller changes since the mid 1990's.
-Therefore, the same data are displayed at a finer scale in Fig. 5B showing much of the same patterns also seen in Fig's 2A and 4: fairly rapid decreases in the proportion of birds exceeding 0.1 gram level in the 1980s, increased pollution by mid-1990s, followed by an initially clear decrease that however slowed down and became more erratic in the 21st century.
-Over the integrated recent 5-year period 2010-2014, 57% of Dutch fulmars exceed the 0.1 gram critical EcoQO level, which is not as good as the previous two periods (Van Franeker et al. 2014), but still relatively low in the overall series.
+In such a definition, an excessive stomach content of e.g. 10 gram of plastic does not change the metric compared to the situation in which that bird would have had for example only 0.2 g in its stomach.
+Using the same data as in earlier sections of this report, Fig. 5 shows the time trends in the 5-year average EcoQO performance of fulmars found in the Netherlands and emphasizes the distance from the 10% EcoQO target set by OSPAR.
+Fairly rapid decreases in the proportion of birds exceeding the 0.1 gram level were seen during the 1980s, increased pollution by mid-1990s, followed by an initially clear decrease that however slowed down and became more erratic in the 21st century.
+Nevertheless, in the current data set 2006-2015, it can be shown there is a significant downward trend in plastic occurrence in fulmar stomachs: over the integrated recent 5-year period 2011-2015, 53% of Dutch fulmars exceed the 0.1 gram critical threshold EcoQO level.